BlissChapman/SyntheticStatistics/README.md

 Synthetic functional magnetic resonance images generated with [state-of-the-art generative modeling techniques](https://github.com/BlissChapman/ICW-fMRI-GAN) could serve as a low-cost replacement for pilot data used in power analyses.

-**WANTED:** the smallest sample size needed for a study with 80% power **NOT WANTED:**
+**WANTED:** the smallest sample size needed for a study with 80% power

+**NOT WANTED:**
 1) Wasted time/money on futile experiments
 2) Wasted resources on extra subjects
 3) Underpowered studies

 ### Experiments
-We explore the proposal through univariate, multivariate, and neuroimaging experiments.
-In the figures below, if the synthetic and real curves are the same shape, then using synthetic data as a replacement for pilot data will yield a similar sample size requirement estimate as we would have achieved by using real data.
-Since we can synthesize cognitive process label combinations that do not exist in the original dataset, we can formulate power analyses with data that has never been collected before.
+We explore the potential of synthetic power analyses through univariate, multivariate, and neuroimaging experiments.
+In the figures below, if the synthetic and real power curves are the same shape, then using synthetic data in our power analyses will yield a similar sample size estimate as we would have achieved with real data.

+If we can train a generative model to synthesize realistic new data, doesn't that mean our training set contains more than enough data for a simple power analysis?
+Our fMRI generative modeling techniques can synthesize cognitive process label combinations that do not exist in the original dataset.
+Thus we can formulate power analyses with data that has never been collected before.

 ###### [NULL] Gaussian(0, 1) vs Gaussian(0, 1) w/ 100k True Samples
 ![](examples/test_time_sample_size_vs_power/gaussian_0_vs_gaussian_0.png)